che-dockerfiles/che-sidecar-kubernetes-tooling/CONTRIBUTING.md

 $ node src-gen/backend/main.js /tmp/theiadev_projects --hostname=0.0.0.0 --port=3130
 ```

+Click on `theia-ide/theia-dev` tree node in `MY WORKSPACE` view to open a new browser window with a separete Che-Theia instance.
 To stop the command execution, focus the command output view and click `Ctrl+C`.

 ## Eclipse Che Sidecar container for Kubernetes plugin